DamoM73/turtle_vid_tute/lesson_3.md

 4
 ```

-If we weren't worried about the actual numbers, and we just needed to loop 4 times we could say:
+If we weren't worried about what numbers are printed, but rather, we just needed to loop 4 times we could use:

 ``` python
 for index in range(0, 4):